 The use of SLUH as an alternative to the current liability regime for medical facilities solves many, if not most, of the shortcomings plaguing the current system.
 As hospitals’ liability under SLUH is not dependent on the availability of evidence regarding conduct, hospitals and their employees will have no incentive to adopt defensive practices or hide information about errors to reduce liability risk.
-It is likely to save hospitals and patients resources since applying this regime costs much less per incident than the current regime.
+SLUH is also likely to save hospitals and patients money because it costs much less per incident than the current regime.

-The analysis of SLUH as an alternative to the current medical malpractice law is not merely a theoretical exercise.
+Analyzing SLUH as an alternative to current medical malpractice law is not merely a theoretical exercise.
 Several medical associations, such as the American Heart Association and the American College of Surgeons, have used similar systems to detect avoidable risks and make recommendations to hospitals about how to manage them.
-By collecting information from various hospitals and studies about patient’s characteristics, ailments, treatments and outcomes these organizations can assess how many patients should suffer from complications if the hospital treats all patients adequately, and by comparing the anticipated level of each complication to a hospital’s outcomes they deduce which risk reducing practices are currently under practiced in the hospital.
-The SLUH regime utilizes similar data to also assign liability.
+By collecting information from various hospitals and studies about patient’s characteristics, ailments, treatments and outcomes, these organizations can assess how many patients should be expected to suffer complications if the hospital treats all patients adequately, and by comparing the anticipated level of each complication to a hospital’s outcomes, deduce which risk-reducing practices the hospital is not implementing adequately.
+The SLUH regime also uses similar data to assign liability.

-The Article continues as follows.
-Part 2 describes several shortcomings of the current medical malpractice law.
-Tort liability might encourage physicians to adopt defensive practices, such as performing unnecessary tests and procedures to reduce liability risk, and discourage hospitals from mitigating the risks of future errors following an incident.
+The article continues as follows.
+Part 2 describes several shortcomings of current medical malpractice law.
+Tort liability might encourage physicians to adopt defensive practices, such as performing unnecessary tests and procedures to reduce liability risk, and might discourage hospitals from mitigating the risk of future errors following an incident.
 In addition, the administrative costs of the medical malpractice regime are very high relative to the damages paid out to victims.
-Last, since negligence is difficult and expensive to prove, only a tiny fraction of patients with a valid claim are ever compensated, resulting in underdeterrence.
+Lastly, since negligence is difficult and expensive to prove, only a tiny fraction of patients with valid claims are ever compensated, so the current regime results in underdeterrence.

 Part 3 considers the application of SLUH to medical facilities.
 It shows that when a medical facility treats a sufficient number of patients, applying SLUH reduces the incentives to practice defensive medicine and increases enforcement without adding administrative costs.
 It also shows how courts can deal with the risk of error.
-Last, it shows how current data regarding various complication risks in medical care can be utilized for implementing SLUH.
+Lastly, it shows how current data regarding various complication risks in medical care can be utilized for implementing SLUH.

 Part 4 considers the objections and limitations of SLUH compared to other alternatives.
 One objection is that victims of medical malpractice are unidentified and undercompensated under SLUH.
-As this Part explains, while the criticism is valid, SLUH should be compared to the ‘law in action’ and not to the ideal application of the current medical malpractice law.
-Under the current liability regime, most victims of negligent treatment receive no compensation, and compensation is limited for the rest due to the legal procedure’s high administrative costs.
+As explained in this part, while the criticism is valid, SLUH should be compared to the “law in action” and not to the ideal application of current medical malpractice law: under the current liability regime, most victims of negligent treatment receive no compensation, and compensation is limited for the rest due to the high cost of legal proceedings.
 Another objection to SLUH is that it encourages medical centers to adopt short-term safety practices while discouraging long-term investments.
-This section shows that SLUH could be adjusted as to not discourage long-term investments in care.
+Part 4 shows that SLUH could be adjusted so as to not discourage long-term investments in care.
 The last objection is that other alternatives to the current medical malpractice law might be superior to SLUH.
 These alternatives are also considered.